 When you go into labour and head off to hospital, you need to remember to bring your Collection Kit with you.
-If you require a phlebotomist, you also need to let them know that you are on the way and when they need to arrive themselves.
+If you require a phlebotomist, you also need to let them know that you are on the way and when they should arrive to perform the stem cell collection.

 5. Collecting cord blood

-Following the birth of your baby and delivery of the placenta, your healthcare professional will use the Collection Kit to collect the cord blood, tissue and a maternal blood sample before packaging them into our specially prepared transport bags ready for courier collection.
-The whole process takes between 20 and 30 minutes to perform.
+Following the birth of your baby and delivery of the placenta, your healthcare professional will use the Collection Kit to collect the cord blood, tissue and a maternal blood sample.
+They will then carefully pack them into our specially prepared transport bags ready for courier collection.
+The whole cord blood collection procedure takes between 20 and 30 minutes to perform.

 6. Call courier

 As soon as possible after the sample has been packaged, you can arrange immediate pick-up with our dedicated courier, who will hand-deliver this to a Cells4Life laboratory technician.
-This is a 24-hour, 365 days per year service.
+This is a 24-hour service, operating 365 days per year.
 Please make sure that you keep the Collection Kit with you at all times, and hand it directly to the courier.
 Do not leave it at the hospital reception desk.